kaidez/mcp-prompt-server/README.md

 MCP turns Claude from a conversational assistant into an autonomous agent that can interact with local systems.
 The stdio transport used here is the same IPC pattern used in language servers, compilers, and build tools — battle-tested Unix infrastructure repurposed for AI tooling.

 The stateless, tool-based design maps directly to enterprise integration patterns: each tool is a discrete, testable unit with defined inputs, defined outputs, and no hidden side effects.
-That's the same contract you'd write for a REST endpoint, a message queue consumer, or a workflow node in an iPaaS platform like Workato or Boomi.
+That's the same contract you'd write for a REST endpoint, a message queue consumer, or a workflow node in an iPaaS (Integration Platform as a Service) platform like Workato or Boomi.